Selection of proposal distributions for multiple importance sampling

 \subsection{Maximum entropy approach}

 The third method uses maximum entropy sampling \citep{shew:wynn:1987} for selecting $\bq$.
 This method is applicable when $\bd$ is unknown and is developed in the context of \pcite{doss:2010} two-stage IS estimation scheme described before.
-We use the notation $\mbox{Ent}(\cdot)$ to denote the Boltzmann-Shannon entropy of the expression inside the brackets.
-Under a suitable decomposition of the joint distribution of the estimator, let that be $\hat{u}$ or $\hat{\eta}^{[f]}$, over the whole set $\Pi$, and $\hatbd_{\bq}$, the maximum entropy (ENT) approach chooses $\bq$ that maximizes $\mbox{Ent}(\hatbd_{\bq})$.
+We use the notation $\mbox{Ent}(\cdot)$ to denote the Boltzmann-Shannon entropy of the random variable inside the brackets.
+The maximum entropy (ENT) approach chooses $\bq$ that minimizes

+This is interpreted as sampling those elements of $Q$ that carry the most uncertainty in $\hatbd_{\bq}$.
+As we show below, since $\hatbd_{\bq}$ is used in the calculation of both $\hat{u}$ and $\hat{\eta}^{[f]}$, the optimal $\bq$ will cause (asymptotically) lower uncertainty in those estimators.
 Note that since $\hatbd_{\bq}$ depends on the reference density $q_{1}$, it is assumed that $q_1$ remains fixed, which can be the density $\tilde{q}$ discussed in Section~\ref{sec:seq}.
-In the following we assume that the objective is to estimate ratios of normalizing constants.
-In the supplementary materials we derive similar results under the objective of estimating means $E_\pi f$.
+In the following, we assume that the objective is to estimate ratios of normalizing constants.
+In the supplementary materials, we derive similar results under the objective of estimating means $E_\pi f$.